Siem Reap Gay Travel

 There were several blackouts while I was in Siem Reap and I noticed many smaller/boutique hotels did not have any generators.
 Be sure to choose a substantially sized hotel to avoid getting stuck in the dark!

 Looking for a specifically gay hotel in Siem Reap?
 Ive heard great things about MEN’s Resort & Spa.
 Some gay travelers seek gay-specific hotels for obvious reasons.
-However, it is important to note that an experience at a gay hotel in Siem Reap may be little different than one in Madrid.
+However, it is important to note that an experience at a gay hotel in Siem Reap is probably going to be quite different than one, say, in Madrid.

 It is also possible to get a day pass to use the amenities at MEN’s Spa in Siem Reap.
 They have a nice pool and outdoor space as well as a decent gym.
 Make sure to check out the latest reviews before heading over!